hardin47/website/Math158/Notes/02a-inf-slr.md

 ### Parameter Interpretation {-}
 A confidence interval gives us an estimate for the parameter(s) in our model, our goal is to understand the interpretation of these quantities.

 **Intercept $\beta_0$:**  The average value of $Y$ when $x$ is 0.
-Often, this doesn't make any sense.
+Often, the intercept is not interpretable on its own.
 For example, studying the relationship between height and weight, $\beta_0$ is the average weight of someone who is 0 inches tall.
 Nonsense.
-Very often $\beta_0$ is just a placeholder, a number that needs to be specified but has no interpretation.
+Very often $\beta_0$ is a placeholder, a number that needs to be specified but has no interpretation.

 **Slope $\beta_1$:** $\beta_1$ can be interpreted as the increase in the average of $Y$ when $x$ is incremented by a single unit. $$E[Y|x+1]-E[Y|x]=\beta_0+\beta_1(x+1)-(\beta_0+\beta_1x)=\beta_1$$